 In all reality, I wasn’t that disorganized.
 I had just let a few things slide and needed to revisit them.

 And the best part?
-The deep cleaning and re-organization only took about 3 hours total, in 30 second to 30 minute increments over a few days.
+The deep cleaning and re-organization was done in 30 second to 30 minute increments over a few days.
+This doesn’t have to be a big project!
+It took about 3 hours total,

 Ready to experience that same success yourself?
 Read on…